X-the-Probl3m/computer-networks-semester-project/DHCPv4-Server-Configuration(part-2)/README.md

 | Laptop0 - Laptop2 | 192.168.30.x | 192.168.30.1 | `ipconfig` then `ping` 192.168.30.1 |

-'x' represents a  valid host address within the assigned ip address range If all devices receive IP addresses dynamically and can communicate with the router and each other, DHCPv4 is  functioning correctly.
+'x' represents a  valid host address within the assigned ip address range.
+If all devices receive IP addresses dynamically and can communicate with the router and each other, DHCPv4 is  functioning correctly.

+## Troubleshooting
+If devices are not receiving IP addresses or network connectivity fails, check the following:
+1. DHCP Server Configuration
+   - Ensure the DHCP service is turned on in the server configuration.
+   - Verify that the default gateway and address pool range are correctly configured.
+2. PC Configuration
+   - Make sure end devices are set to DHCP and not static IP.
+3. Address Pool Range
+   - Confirm that the number of devices does not exceed the available IP range.
+   - Make sure the server's IP is excluded from the DHCP pool.